Freshman Registration 2018

 Here are a few "Fast Facts" about the high school application process:

-- Online enrollment and initial non-refundable $500 deposit is due by February 1, 2018.
+- Online enrollment, contract and initial non-refundable $1000 deposit is due by the date on your acceptance letter.

 - Forms to bring with you (available to print below)